 This month we are discussing autism and anxiety.
 I’m the mom of an autistic daughter who has lived with anxiety her entire life.
-I’d like to share what I’ve learned from her and how it has influenced my own response to those who experience anxiety regularly.
+In relaying the following story, which she has given me permission to tell, I’d like to share what I’ve learned from her and how it has influenced my own response to those who experience anxiety regularly.

 When my daughter, Rachel, was a senior in college, she called me in a panic.
 I knew it was serious because she typically preferred to text.
 “Mom, you need to pick me up.
 I’m not ok,” she said.
 I was at a family event over 1,300 miles away from her in Florida, but I made sure she wasn’t thinking of hurting herself and would be ok in her dorm room for the night before I made plans to fly back to Boston the next morning.